About This Page

 - Power on Apollo so it will be recognized during UAD software installation.

-- Download UAD v7.8.0 for Mac.
-Click here for a direct link to the software (or select "Apollo & Apollo 16 - FireWire" from the "Select Your Product" drop menu on the UAD v7.8 download page).
+- Download Apollo FireWire software by choosing "Apollo & Apollo 16 - FireWire" from the "Select your Product" drop menu.

-- Launch the UAD v7.8.0 installer and click through the screens to begin installing the software.
+- Launch the downloaded UAD installer for FireWire and click through the screens to begin installing the software.

 - During installation, the UAD software will prompt to downgrade the Apollo firmware.
 Click the "Load" button in firmware downgrade dialog window to initiate the process.

 - After the firmware is installed, the "Power Off UAD Device" window appears.
 Power off Apollo using the front panel switch, then power it back on.
-The v7.8.0 firmware is now installed.
+The FireWire firmware is now installed.

 - Click "OK" in the Power Off UAD Device dialog window to allow software installation to finish.